fleetdm/fleet/handbook/business-operations/README.md

 | 🫧 Other role    | ❌ | ❌ | ❌ | ❌ | ❌
 | Other department | ❌ | ❌ | ❌ | ❌ | ❌

 > **Warning:** Do NOT buy LinkedIn Recruiter.
-AEs and SDRs should use their personal Brex card to purchase a [Core Sales Navigator](https://business.linkedin.com/sales-solutions/compare-plans) plan.
+AEs and SDRs should use their personal Brex card to purchase the monthly [Core Sales Navigator](https://business.linkedin.com/sales-solutions/compare-plans) plan.
 Fleet does not use a company wide Sales Navigator account.
 The goal of Sales Navigator is to access to profile views and data, not InMail.
 Fleet does not send InMail.

 ### Training
 It's [important](https://fleetdm.com/handbook/company/why-this-way#why-the-emphasis-on-training) that every team member at Fleet takes the time to get fully trained and onboarded.